pantheon-systems/pantheon-geolocation-shortcodes/README.md

 Updating the plugin depends on how you installed it.
 If you installed it via Composer, you can update it via Composer depending on your version constraints.
 See [Versions and constraints](https://getcomposer.org/doc/articles/versions.md) for more information.

 If you installed the plugin manually, you can update it by downloading the latest release on the [Releases](https://github.com/pantheon-systems/pantheon-geolocation-shortcodes/releases) page and extracting the contents of the ZIP file into your `wp-content/plugins` directory.

+If you've installed the plugin via the WordPress.org plugin repository, updates can be installed normally like other plugin updates.

 ## Usage